Benign Prostate Hyperplasia (BPH)

 - Weak urine stream

-s the prostate slowly continues to get bigger, symptoms may slowly get worse and interfere with sleep, physical comfort, and routine activities.
+As the prostate slowly continues to get bigger, symptoms may slowly get worse and interfere with sleep, physical comfort, and routine activities.
 It may also interfere with sexual function.
 There is no connection between BPH and cancer; however, the urinary symptoms associated with BPH can bring on serious conditions.
 This is why it’s important to see your health care provider to figure out the cause of your symptoms.
-A

 How is BPH diagnosed?

 A doctor typically takes a detailed medical history, conducts a physical exam and discusses any changes in the patterns of urination or urinary habits.
 To evaluate the severity of symptoms, the American Urological Association (AUA) BPH Symptom Score Index may be used.
 A physician may also administer simple tests that measure urine flow and evaluate the size and health of the prostate.